 There are a number of graphical utilities like gnome-system-monitor present for checking the system performance.
 But sometimes you might need text based tools.
-This article discusses a command line utility ‘tload’ that can be used to view the system load graphically.
+This tutorial discusses the command line utility tload that can be used to view the system load graphically.

-The ‘tload’ command represents the pictorial representation of the average system load through ASCII graph.
+The tload command represents the pictorial representation of the average system load through ASCII graph.
 This command can be used to provide the graph on a terminal.
+It is possible to print the graph of a specified terminal.
 The syntax for the command is:

 tload [options] [terminal]

 There are only three options to this command:

 - -s SCALE option sets the scale of the graph.
 Lower the value of the scale, larger is the scale and vice-versa.